How is Zeffy free?

 What is a 501(c)(9) Voluntary Employees’ Beneficiary Association?

-A 501(c)(9) Voluntary Employees’ Beneficiary Association (VEBA) is a tax-exempt entity that provides funding for life, sick, and accident benefits to members and their dependents.
+A 501(c)(9) Voluntary Employees’ Beneficiary Association (VEBA) is one type of nonprofit that provides funding for life, sick, and accident benefits to members and their dependents.

 VEBAs are established by affiliated employers or employee groups, and their funds are tax-free when used to cover eligible medical expenses.
 The IRS outlines specific requirements for these organizations to maintain their tax-exempt status under section 501(c)(9).